mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 Mcsee Thank you for giving a very logical perspective of it, but I mean how do you fix the laziness of a person, where I find those that develop an interest in the output of their work, seldom develop the ability to maintain or optimize it.
 All I could give an excuse I suppose for watching people write dirty code is just laziness and lack of interest.
 What are your thoughts on it, would love to expand my excuse on a third one.. lolx

 Mcsee Mar 24, 2021, 7:58 PM
-In my experience, lazy people do not change.
+In my experience, lazy people don't change.
 I have dealt with unmotivated developers and change their tasks, done some more micro-management etc. without much success.
 There might be outliers.
 Not on my shift.

 Watch out for current times.
 We are not just working from home.
 We are working during a mortal pandemic with lockdowns and fears.
 So it is very difficult to make assessments.
 Going back to motivation, most lazy people are ignorant and make things without measuring consequences.
 We need to educate them with real examples.